 In considering the Board's recommendation to approve the Plan of Liquidation and Dissolution, you should be aware that some of our directors and executive officers may have interests in the Plan of Liquidation and Dissolution that are different from, or in addition to, the interests of our stockholders generally.
 These potential interests include the payment of incentive awards under the LTIP, the payment of severance compensation to the Fund's executive officers and/or the Fund's continuing indemnification obligations to its directors and officers.
 Our Board was aware of these interests and considered them, among other matters, in approving the Plan of Liquidation and Dissolution and the transactions contemplated thereby.
-For additional information about the interests of the Fund's directors and officers in the Plan of Liquidation and Dissolution, see "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution."
+For additional information about the interests of the Fund's directors and officers in the Plan of Liquidation and Dissolution, see "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Interests of Directors and Officers in the Plan of Liquidation and Dissolution."